3ds-cpe-emed/3dxws-dotnet-core-sdk/README.md

 ## Projects

-Please note that this is working in progress and the coverage of all the available 3DEXPERIENCE resources is only partial.
-In many cases very little at least for the moment.
+Please note that the projects in this repository are "work in progress" and the coverage of all the available 3DEXPERIENCE web services is only partial.
+In many cases very little coverage, well... at least for the moment.

 | Project | Description | Web Services Scope | Nuget |
 | ------------ | ------- | ------------ | ------- |